 My education/first career was civil-environmental engineering, but I left that profession after being blessed with babies and opted for part time work instead.
 I’ve been an adjunct math instructor at Red Rocks Community College since 2001.

-I am grateful for the teaching and leadership of the Clergy, Vestry, and Lay ministers at TLC, and I would be honored to join the Vestry to help promote TLC’s mission of making Christ fully known.
+I am grateful for the teaching and leadership of the Clergy, Vestry, and Lay ministers at TLC.
+After completing my first two years on the Vestry, I would be honored to continue in a third year to help promote TLC’s mission of making Christ fully known.

 My name is Bobbi Wegener.
 I have been a member of TLC for about seven and a half years.
 I teach Sunday School, serve as lector, and lead one of the women’s Bible study groups.

 I was born and raised in Meeker, Colorado, where I attended St. James Episcopal Church.
 Since our church did not have Vacation Bible School, I attended an Assembly of God V.B.S., where I accepted Jesus as my Savior.
 It has been my life journey learning what that fully means.
 I met my husband, Paul, while attending then Colorado State College in Greeley, and we have been married for 53 years.
 We have two daughters and one son and his wife and our grandson.